Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 A Biblical Case of Masking

-My question has been, throughout this season, "What does the Bible have to say about this if anything?"
-I, therefore, put the topic to prayer.
+My question has been, throughout this season, "What does the Bible have to say about this, if anything?"
+And so I asked.

-My prayer was this, "Lord, is there a case of masking in the Bible"?
-I did not go looking for the answer and chuckled to myself, thinking that it most likely was not in there.
+I chuckled to myself, thinking that it most likely was not in there.
 However, a couple of days after asking the question, during regular Bible reading, a couple of verses in Leviticus chapter thirteen stood out to me about this topic.

 And the leper in whom the plague is, his clothes shall be rent and his head uncovered, and he shall put a covering (wrap) upon his upper lip and shall cry, Unclean, unclean.